ponylang/ponylang-website/content/contribute/triage.md

 Commonly needed information includes:

 * Source code that demonstrates the problem
-* Did they installed from a package or source?
+* Did they install from a package or source?
 * What version or commit are they using?
 * What platform are they on?
 Linux, FreeBSD, OSX?
 * What version of the platform?
 If Linux, what distribution?